Jeffrey Epstein’s Death Ruled A Suicide By NYC Chief Medical Examiner

 Convicted sex offender and former financier Jeffrey Epstein has been confirmed to have died by suicide by the chief medical examiner of New York City.
 According to The New York Times, Epstein’s autopsy lists suicide by hanging as his cause of death.
 Authorities found the 66-year-old Epstein unresponsive in his jail cell on Saturday, August 11.
 He awaited trial on federal sex trafficking charges before his death.

 Previously, The Inquisitr reported that a New York City medical examiner wanted additional information after performing Epstein’s initial autopsy.
-The reason is that the accused sex trafficker suffered several broken bones in his neck, which initially made the death appear suspicious in nature.
+The reason is that the accused sex trafficker suffered several broken bones in his neck, which initially made the death appear suspicious.

 Epstein’s suicide remains the focus of at least four current investigations by the FBI, the Justice Department Office of Inspector General, and more.
 The suspicious nature of the suicide gave rise to a multitude of conspiracy theories from both sides of the political spectrum.
 Even President Donald Trump spread a prominent theory Clinton body count theory, according to The Inquisitr.
-Many who ascribe to the idea believe that somehow former President Bill Clinton and former presidential candidate Hilary Clinton had Epstein murdered in jail to avoid his impending testimony, which many believe could implicate President Clinton and other high ranking individuals.
+Many who ascribe to the idea believe that somehow former President Bill Clinton and former presidential candidate Hilary Clinton had Epstein murdered in jail.
+The high-powered couple hoped to avoid his impending testimony, which many believe could implicate President Clinton and other high ranking individuals.

-On the flip side of the conspiracies, many believe that President Trump has the most to gain from silencing his former friend Epstein, and he had the means given that Epstein resided at The Metropolitan Correctional Center, which is a federal prison.
+On the flip side of the conspiracies, several believe that President Trump has the most to gain from silencing his former friend Epstein.
+Plus, Trump had the means given that Epstein resided at The Metropolitan Correctional Center, which is a federal prison.
 There is the possibility that Trump’s name would have come up when Epstein testified given their decades-long friendship.

 BREAKING: https://t.co/fLhvX7IcDb via @nytimes